rohanvron/CardMaker/README.md

 Install dependencies: Run the following command to install all the dependencies

-npm install react-dom react-icons dom-to-image
+Run: npm install react-dom react-icons dom-to-image

 Install Vite globally if you haven't already: `npm install -g create-vite@latest` or `yarn create vite@latest`